matthewwangg/matthewwangg/README.md

 # 👋 Hey!
 I'm Matt

 - 📓 Current BS Computer Science at Arizona State University.
-- 💻 Incoming Software Engineering Intern at Google.
+- 💻 Software Engineering Intern at Google.
 - 🚗 Software Engineering Intern at RevolutionParts.
 - 🤖 Previous AI/ML Eng.
 Intern at Honeywell and previous Software Developer working with SDSC.
 - 📝 Ex-UGTA for Principles of Programming Languages and Intro to Theoretical Computer Science.